Film Photography News — October 2019 Recap

 Lomography’s Berlin Kino 2019 formula update.

-A new emulsion batch for Lomography’s well-received Berlin Kino black and white film is hitting the shelves.
+A new emulsion batch for Lomography’s well-received Berlin Kino black-and-white film is hitting the shelves.

-This release is in-step with their upcoming distribution of the brand new colour negative, Lomochrome Metropolis.
+This release is in step with their upcoming distribution of the brand-new colour-negative, Lomochrome Metropolis.

 From what I saw, the film features tightly-packed grain with a decent amount of sharpness and contrast.
 Not a “new” emulsion, but seems like a good one to try.